OpenAstronomy/openastronomy.github.io/_projects/_template.md

 collaborating_projects:
 # suborganisation(s) to which this project belongs.
  - astropy
- - ginga
+ - juliaAstro
 ---
-This is an awesome project idea for Astropy.
+This is an awesome project idea for suborg.

 #### Description